PleeserMersi/CLAW-Agent/docs/getting-started/QUICKSTART.md

   - OpenClaw installed and configured (`openclaw` command available), **OR**
   - Access to a vLLM server with the desired model
 - JLab logbook API credentials (for fetching shift summaries)
-- SSH access (optional, for remote JLab access or dashboard deployment)
+- SSH access (optional, for remote access or dashboard deployment)

 ---